brotkrueml/ddev-jobrouter-recipe/jobrouter-2023.1/CONFIG.md

    You can find an example configuration file in the corresponding JobRouter® version folder.
 2. Copy the content of the [according JobRouter® version](.) from this repository into your `.ddev` folder.
 3. Unpack the JobRouter® zip installation file into the `public` folder.
+4. Rename `public/.htaccess-jobrouter` to `public/.htaccess`
-4. Start the Docker containers with `ddev start`.
+5. Start the Docker containers with `ddev start`.
 The first start can last some minutes because the web container is build.
-5. Call the configured URL in your browser which starts the setup.
+6. Call the configured URL in your browser which starts the setup.

 You can use the default database credentials:
 - Host: `db`